firedrakeproject/firedrake/README.rst

 Dependencies
 ------------

-To install dependencies system-wide use ``sudo -E pip install ...``, to install to a user site use ``pip install --user ...``.
+To install dependencies system-wide use ``sudo pip install ...``, to install to a user site use ``pip install --user ...``.
 If you don't want PyOP2 or its dependencies interfering with your existing Python environment, consider creating a `virtualenv <http://virtualenv.org/>`__.